OliverLeitner/droWMark/README.md

 It uses an special template in files, they are a mix between an INI header and a MarkDown content.
 There is a template in `templates` directory.

+## Update ##

+droWMark now supports python 2.x and 3.x it will autodetect what you have and use that.

 ## How to

 Install the plugin using Vundle, Pathogen (or other package management tool) or